inamcode-hub/beaglebone/README.md

 ---

 Thank you for checking out our project!
-We hope it provides a solid foundation for your IoT applications using BeagleBone, Docker, Kubernetes, and AWS.
+We hope it provides a solid foundation for your IoT applications using BeagleBone, Docker, and AWS.